mrob-dev/thepoesite/src/pages/index.md

 ---
 templateKey: index-page
-title: The POE
+title: The Politics Of Expression
 image: /img/home-jumbotron.jpg
-heading: The POE
+heading: The Politics Of Expression
-subheading: The Politics Of Expression
+subheading: The POE
 mainpitch:
   title: A zeitgeist guide
   description: >